 But perhaps you’re looking for more ways outside of Galin Education to make sure your student doesn’t suffer too much brain drain this summer.
 Below are some great ways to help your students stay on top of their game in each core academic subject.

 - Join or Start a Book Club: Reading outside is a great way to enjoy your summer, but to really continue building language arts skills you also want to practice articulating your ideas.
 Book clubs allow you to delve into themes, increase your comprehension, and enter into academic discourse—with friends!
 Need a book idea?
-UW-Madison announced earlier this year that its Go Big Read book will be Dan Egan’s The Death and Life of the Great Lakes.
+UW-Madison announced earlier this year that its Go Big Read book will be Deborah Blum’s The Poison Squad.
 Reading it this summer will allow you to enter into a wider community discussion.

 - Write Something Productive: If you are a rising senior, the summer is the perfect time to write your college application essays.
 Not only will you get this time-intensive part of the application process done before school starts, but you’ll also keep your writing skills sharp.
+At Galin, we offer College Application Boot Camps throughout the summer to help rising seniors get started on that task.
 For students not applying to college next fall, it might be easier to practice writing if there is a financial award involved.
 There are many scholarships available to students of all ages, many of which require essays.
 To find scholarship opportunities nationwide, check out College Board’s Scholarship Search.
 For more local scholarships, check out the Madison Metropolitan School District’s list of scholarships.

 - Do Some Standardized Test Practice: Many of the SAT and ACT math questions test foundational math skills in algebra, geometry, and probability.
 The variety will keep you on your toes!